msysbio/microbetag/index.md

 ## Contact

-For hints on how to use microbetag, ideas for new features and bug reports find us on out [matrix space](https://matrix.to/#/#microbetagcommunity:matrix.org).
+For hints on how to use microbetag, ideas for new features and bug reports find us on out [Matrix space](https://matrix.to/#/#microbetagcommunity:matrix.org).
+If you do not have a Matrix account, it's only two clicks away!
+For more, you may check [here](https://matrix.org/docs/chat_basics/matrix-for-im/).

 ## Cite us